Most Frequent Customer Service Inquiries

 Most occurrences of food sticking to your cookware is a result of mismanaging heat.
 We wrote a blog post on how to heat your stainless steel pan correctly.

 How do I know when my pan is hot enough to start cooking?

 After a few times cooking with your new pan, you will be able to estimate correctly when your pan is the right temperature.
-Until then, start conservation at low to medium heat.
+Until then, start conservatively at low to medium heat.